 Yes, as a result of the Montreal Protocol, the overall abundance of ozone-depleting substances (ODSs) in the atmosphere has been decreasing for the past two decades.
 If the nations of the world continue to comply with the provisions of the Montreal Protocol, the decrease will continue throughout the 21st century.
-Those gases that are still increasing in the atmosphere, such as halon-1301 and hydrochlorofluorocarbons (HCFCs), will begin to decrease in the coming decades if compliance with the Protocol continues.
+Those gases that are still increasing in the atmosphere, HCFC-22 (CHF2Cl) and HCFC-141b (CH3CCl2F), will begin to decrease this decade if compliance with the Protocol continues.
 However, it is only after midcentury that the abundance of ODSs is expected to fall to values that were present before the Antarctic ozone hole was first observed in the early 1980s, due to the long atmospheric lifetime of these gases.

-The Montreal Protocol and its Amendments and Adjustments have been very successful in reducing the atmospheric abundance of ozone-depleting substances (ODSs).
-ODSs are halogen source gases released by human activities whose production and consumption are now controlled by all of the parties to the Montreal Protocol (see Q14).
+The Montreal Protocol and its amendments and adjustments have been very successful in reducing the atmospheric abundances of ozone-depleting substances (ODSs).
+ODSs are halogen source gases released by human activities whose production and consumption are now controlled by the Montreal Protocol (see Q14).
 The success of the Montreal Protocol controls is documented by (1) observed changes and future projections of the atmospheric abundances of the principal ODSs and (2) the long-term decrease in equivalent effective stratospheric chlorine (EESC).

 Individual ODS reductions.
 The reduction in the atmospheric abundance of an ODS in response to controls on production and consumption depends principally on how rapidly this ODS is used and released to the atmosphere after being produced, as well as the atmospheric lifetime of the ODS (see Table Q6-1).
-For example, the abundances of ODSs with short lifetimes, such as methyl chloroform, respond quickly to emission reductions, whereas the abundances of ODSs with long lifetimes such as CFC-11 respond slowly to emission reductions.
-Estimates of long-term changes in the atmospheric abundances of ODSs are based upon: (1) their measured abundances in air trapped for years within accumulated snow in polar regions, (2) observed atmospheric abundances using ground-based measurements, (3) projections of future abundances based on estimated future demand and compliance with Montreal Protocol provisions for the production and consumption of ODSs, and (4) emissions from ODS banks.
-The term bank refers to the total amount of ODSs contained in existing equipment, chemical stockpiles, foams, and other products that have not yet been released to the atmosphere.
+For example, the abundances of ODSs with short lifetimes, such as methyl chloroform, respond quickly to emission reductions.
+In contrast, the abundances of ODSs with long lifetimes such as CFC-11 and CFC-12 respond slowly to emission reductions.
+Estimates of longterm changes in the atmospheric abundances of ODSs are based upon: (1) their measured abundances in air trapped for years within accumulated snow in polar regions, (2) observed atmospheric abundances using ground-based measurements, (3) projections of future abundances based on estimated future demand and compliance with Montreal Protocol provisions for the production and consumption of ODSs, and (4) emissions from ODS banks.
+The term bank refers to the total amounts of ODSs contained in existing equipment, chemical stockpiles, foams, and other products that have not yet been released to the atmosphere.
 The destruction of ODSs in banks prevents the eventual release of these compounds into the atmosphere.
-The long-term changes of the atmospheric abundances of individual ODSs and the natural chlorine and bromine source gases, methyl chloride (CH3Cl) and methyl bromide (CH3Br), assuming compliance with the Montreal

-Protocol, are shown in Figure Q15-1.
+The long-term changes of the atmospheric abundances of individual ODSs and the natural chlorine and bromine source gases, methyl chloride (CH3Cl) and methyl bromide (CH3Br), assuming compliance with the Montreal Protocol, are shown in Figure Q15-1.
 Key aspects of families of ODSs shown in this figure are: